Dana Vávrová

-Dana Vávrová ([ˈdaː.na ˈva.vʁɔ.va]; 9 August 1967 – 5 February 2009) was a Czech-German film actress and director.
+Dana Vávrová ([ˈdaː.na ˈva.vʁɔ.va]; 9 August 1967 – 5 February 2009) was a Czech-German actress.
 She was one of the most popular German actresses throughout 1980s and early 1990s.
 After her role in Herbstmilch as Anna Wimschneider in 1989, she became a household name in Cinema of Germany.

 Biography

 Vávrová was born in Prague, Czechoslovakia and played her first main film role in Ať žijí duchové!
 (English: Long Live the Ghosts!) in 1976, having played a minor role in Jak se točí Rozmarýny.
 In 1979 she played a minor role in the television mini-series Arabela.
 In 1982, she played the main role as Janina David in the German television mini-series Ein Stück Himmel, and was awarded the Goldene Kamera, the Goldener Gong, and an Adolf Grimme Award.
 In this mini-series, Joseph Vilsmaier was one of the cinematographers.
 In parallel with her acting, she attended the Prague Conservatory from 1981 to 1985.
 After some further roles including the films Amadeus and Pan Tau, she played the main role of Anna Wimschneider in Herbstmilch (English: Autumn Milk) under the directorship of Joseph Vilsmaier, whom she had married in 1986.
 Together with Werner Stocker, she won the Bayerischer Filmpreis and the Deutscher Filmpreis for this role.

 In addition to acting, she also directed films, the last one being to complete the Artur Brauner production The Last Train, (Der letzte Zug) after Joseph Vilsmaier, who had been directing, was involved in an accident.